LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 ### Exploring maps

 ![Map exploring](/assets/images/2025-03-12-map-exploring.jpg 'Map exploring') _Exploring digital maps of Lancashire.
-This one set to highlight areas of high deprivation by shading in darker colour and overlaying the deprivation measure._
+This one is set to highlight areas of high deprivation by shading them a darker colour and overlaying the deprivation decile measure._

-We're familiar with people using maps for exploration, but less so for exploring data.
+We're familiar with people using maps for exploration, but not so much for exploring data.
 Maps are a really useful way to gain insight from geospatial data (data related to places).
 It's an instantly familiar visualisation method that can communicate the story behind data in a way that is intuitive - particularly for people who know the area in question.

-Catherine Honnor, a library manager in Lancashire, did a brilliant job of transforming the postcode lists of membership types into counts of membership per LSOA, while ensuring the postcode data was kept safe within the library service.
+Catherine Honnor, a library manager in Lancashire, did a brilliant job of transforming the postcode lists of membership types into counts per LSOA, while ensuring the postcode data was kept safe within the library service.

-Catherine also gave up time to look at this data on a digital map, which showed the different LSOAs in Lancashire, and shaded them to represent membership as a percentage of population.
+Catherine also gave up time to look at this data on a digital map, which plotted the different LSOAs in Lancashire, and shaded them to represent membership as a percentage of population.
 We also explored the map with the areas shaded by level of deprivation, which provided useful context.
 More importantly, Catherine was also able to being essential local expertise to the findings.

-That kind of local expertise proved that when doing any data analysis it is important not to do it in isolation, without involving subject matter experts.
-The majority of the findings needed expertise to either confirm that it matched lived experience, or in some cases warn against making assumptions about things the data hinted at.
+When doing any data analysis it is important not to do it in isolation, without involving subject matter experts.
+The majority of the findings needed expertise to either confirm that it matched lived experience, or in some cases warn against making assumptions that the data hinted at.
 A lot of the insight into the findings was also provided by Carolyn Waite.

 ## Who borrows books?